marbruno/Final_Project/README.md

 - **modeling.R**: This file contains specific archived code for building and running our machine learning models.
 All code was eventually transferred to our Final_Project.Rmd file and finalized there.

+- **Final_Project.R**: This file contains our development of the final project report.
+All code was eventually transferred to our index.Rmd file and finalized there.

 - **README.md**: This README.md file contains a brief overview of the objective of the code, the files included in the repository, and instructions for replicating our analysis.

 - **gitignore**: This file contains the files used for this code that we choose to exclude from the GitHub repository.